DerThorsten/cpp_cookiecutter/docs/source/basic_usage.rst

 Build Generated Project
 ********************************************

-This cookiecutter is bet used in conjunction with conda:
+This cookiecutter is best used in conjunction with conda:
 Assuming your package is named cpptools the following script shows the usage of the generated project cookiecutter on Linux/MacOS